Stupid Love (Lady Gaga song): Chart performance

 In the US, "Stupid Love" debuted at number five on the Billboard Hot 100, becoming Gaga's sixteenth top ten hit, twelfth top five hit, and her highest-debuting entry since "The Edge of Glory" debuted at number three in 2011.
 It also marked her first top 10 debut since "Dope", when it entered at number eight in November 2013, and first top ten hit since "Shallow" peaked at number one in March 2019.
 Additionally, with "Stupid Love", Gaga became the fifth artist to have ranked in the Hot 100's top 10 in the 2000s, 2010s and 2020s.
 The song debuted at the summit on Digital Songs, with 53,000 downloads sold, becoming Gaga's seventh leader on the chart.
 It also debuted at number one on the Hot Dance/Electronic Songs chart, becoming her fifth topper and twenty-eighth charted title, the most of any solo female; "Stupid Love" also became the first song to debut at number one on the chart.
 "Stupid Love" descended to number 30 on the Hot 100 in its second week and spent a total of 10 weeks on the chart altogether.
 In Canada, the song debuted and peaked at number seven on the Canadian Hot 100.
-The song was certified Platinum by the Music Canada (MC) for selling over 80,000 units.
+The song was certified double platinum by the Music Canada (MC) for selling over 160,000 units.

 "Stupid Love" debuted at number seven in Australia and number 23 in New Zealand, which became its peak in both regions.
 It was present for seven weeks on the former nation's chart, while in New Zealand it dropped off after two weeks.
 Official Charts Company reported, that the song is challenging for UK number one based preliminary sales and early streaming reports.
 "Stupid Love" was just shy of 1,200 chart sales behind the number one spot, occupied by The Weeknd's "Blinding Lights" after two days of downloads and streams.
 The Weeknd had the edge on streaming, with Gaga ahead on downloads.
 The song later debuted at number five on the UK Singles Chart, becoming Gaga's thirteenth top 10 in the country.
-It was certified Gold by the British Phonographic Industry (BPI) for 400,000 copies of streaming equivalent units.
+It was certified Platinum by the British Phonographic Industry (BPI) for 600,000 copies of streaming equivalent units.
 In Ireland, "Stupid Love" debuted at number six as the week's highest new entry and most downloaded track of the week; it also became her fifteenth top 10 in the country.
 Elsewhere, "Stupid Love"'s highest position was attained in Scotland, Hungary, and El Salvador, where it reached the top of the charts.
+The song also reached the top ten in Bulgaria, Croatia, Czech Republic, Greece, Ireland, Israel, Lebanon, Mexico and Paraguay, top twenty in Slovakia, Austria, Panama, Italy, Ecuador, Finland, and Belgium, top thirty in Germany, Portugal, Norway and Sweden and top forty in Argentina and France.